In this section, we're going to tackle Android Lists. You've no doubt seen may apps that use a list view. They look like this:

 To add the constraint, make sure your ListView is selected.
 Now click the Infer Constraints icon in the toolbar:

-Take a look at the properties area on the right and it should look like this:
+Take a look at the properties area on the right and it should look like this in earlier versions of Android Studio:

 In the ID property at the top, type myListView.
 We'll need this ID in our code:

-If you have a look at your layout, it may have turned into this:
+If you have a look at your layout, it may have turned into this in earlier versions of Android Studio (don't worry if it hasn't):

 These are default placeholders for a TextView and a sub TextView.
 We'll be replacing Item 1, Item2, Item 3, etc, with our own headings.
 (We'll be making use of the sub views in the next section, and adding an image to the left of the TextViews.)